Jaloko/DrawNetwork/README.md

 If you want to run it in development mode append `dev` after build

 ## Building
-DrawNetwork uses Gulp to minify JavaScript, CSS and the HTML.
+DrawNetwork uses Gulp to minify & concatenate the client code.
 You can do this
 ```
 npm run build
 ```

-This will build the production version, which uses `Googles Closure Complier` on the JavaScript.
-However if you need to run in development with source maps you can do so via this command:
+However if you need an un-minified build you can do so via this command:
 ```
 npm run build:dev
 ```